 Mid-tone blue, often called Napoleon blue, is a medium-dark hue with timeless appeal.
 It works beautifully with ultra-traditional, refined spaces like the foyer in this century-old New Jersey home, done by Michael Maher Design.

 The entryway to this vintage seaside shack in New Zealand captures all the color and verve of the ocean.
 The owner describes her style as elegant, layered, and quirky, but we’d add colorful, too.
 Love this seaside feel?
-Paint your walls Blue Calypso or get a swatch of another similar blue color!
+Paint your walls dark blue or black or get a swatch.

 Rich red with orange undertones sets the stage for this dramatic-yet-casual entry hall.
 Add your own bench, find some cool coat hooks and a cute rug, and you have the makings of a personal, inviting space.

 Take the hue in the previous photo down a notch and you get a bold, cheery salmon paint color, similar to Primrose Garden.
 In a Victorian home (or any home with architectural details like this stairwell) bright colors, like pink, accentuate the home’s strong bones.

 Impart cheer with a happy, grass green wall color.
 Freshen it up with the surprise of eclectic furnishings: a graphic Dhurrie rug, a metallic chinoiserie table, and a beautiful mirror.
 As secondary colors, green and orange (like green and purple) make pretty partners.
 Pro tip: Paintzen has had success painting trim the same color as the walls (similar to Grassy Meadow, here) for a look that lets the eye move fluidly around the space.

 Changing your hallway paint color doesn’t necessarily mean changing the walls.
 Add a dose of style and whimsy with a painted ceiling and matching door.
 Here, gray paint stands out against creamy white.